HackYourFuture/CommandLine/Week2/Lecture.md

 ```
 $ cat numbers.txt | grep 3
 ```
 This command is the easiest way to find something in the file.
-It's useful for watching logs, in combination with `tail`
+It's useful for watching logs, in combination with `tail`.
+The `grep` command is used to search text.
+It searches the given file for lines containing a match to the given strings or words.

 # For loop
 In bash, it is possible to write a loop